 First, I grabbed this bit of rustic reclaimed wood from my endless stash and add it to the bottom as a base.
 See the large saw marks?
 I love it!

-I attached it with a few screws, which was simple enough.
+Next, I attach it with a few screws, which was simple enough.
 Then, I moved on to adding some height.
 After digging around in my hardware stash, I find this set of round porcelain knobs that are perfect for “feet”.

 TIME FOR THE REVEAL

 This rustic creation looks perfect in my farmhouse style decor.
-However, it could also suit most any style home both inside and out.
+With that in mind, it could also suit most any style home both inside and out.
 Aren’t the knob feet fun?

 If you take a peek on the inside, you’ll see some fun treasures too.
 Not only do the little doors open, but also the top comes off so you can stage this any way you like.

-If you’d like to purchase this bird cage stand, you can find it available in my online shop.
-(SOLD) I have much to offer, including discounts, so stop by to see.
+Likewise, if you’d like to purchase this bird cage stand, you can find it available in my online shop.
+I have much to offer, including discounts, so stop by to see.